 Restricted to students in a business major.
 Examine the role of business analytics in the context of the broader operations of a firm.
 Explore the use of business analytics in firms, the impact on business performance, and the ways that it can enhance firm value, through a series of case studies.
 Three lecture hours a week for one semester.
-Prerequisite: Senior standing; Business Analytics 304, 305, or Management Information Systems 304; credit or registration for Business Analytics 357, 358, and one of the following: Business Administration 353, 366P.
-Accounting 366P, Business Analytics 366P, International Business 366P, Finance 364P, 365P, 366P, Management 347P, 366P, 367P, 369P, Management Information Systems 366P, Marketing 366P, or Operations Management 366P.
+Prerequisite: Senior standing; Business Analytics 304, 305, or Management Information Systems 304; credit or registration for Business Analytics 357, 358, and one of the following: Business Administration 353, 366P, Accounting 366P, 367P, Business Analytics 366P, International Business 366P, Finance 364P, 365P, 366P, Management 347P, 366P, 367P, 369P, Management Information Systems 366P, Marketing 366P, Operations Management 366P, or Real Estate 366P.